stcarrez/ada-util/docs/Util_Log.md

 * A *logger* is the abstraction that provides operations to emit a message.
 The message is composed of a text, optional formatting parameters, a log level and a timestamp.
-* A *formatter* is the abstraction that takes the information about the log to format the final message.
+* A *formatter* is the abstraction that takes the information about the log and its parameters to create the formatted message.
 * An *appender* is the abstraction that writes the message either to a console, a file or some other final mechanism.
+A same log can be sent to several appenders at the same time.
+* A *layout* describes how the formatted message, log level, date are used to form the final message.
+Each appender can be configured with its own layout.

 ## Logger Declaration
 Similar to other logging framework such as [Java Log4j](https://logging.apache.org/log4j/2.x/) and [Log4cxx](https://logging.apache.org/log4cxx/latest_stable/index.html), it is necessary to have